-Notes: Our applicants/employees have the option to select "Choose not to disclose" when answering questions regarding whether or not they have a disability or a certain veteran status.
-Since we don't require them to answer these questions, the numbers do not accurately reflect our applicant pool and workforce.
+Notes: Our applicants/employees have the option to select "Decline to identify" when answering questions regarding their race/ethnicity, gender, and whether or not they have a disability or a certain veteran status.
+Since we don't require them to answer these questions, the numbers will not truly reflect our applicant pool and workforce.